AIpourlapeau/RulerSegmentation/README.md

 ### Notable Annotations

-**"Rulers"**: Identified by their characteristic elongated shapes and usually annotated with their orientation and dimensions.
+- **"Rulers"**: Identified by their characteristic elongated shapes and usually annotated with their orientation and dimensions.
-**"Scales"**: Annotated similarly to rulers but distinguished by their specific use-case and potentially different dimensions or orientations.
+- **"Scales"**: Annotated similarly to rulers but distinguished by their specific use-case and potentially different dimensions or orientations.

 The file `draw_ruler_annotation.py` is one example of how to plot the ruler lines and the scales on the images.
-In the folder *examples/*, we provide samples of annotated images (in blue our v2 version and in green the original version).
+In the folder *examples/*, we provide samples of annotated images (in green the ruler lines and in red the rectangle which heigt corresponds to the 1 mm scale of the image).

 <img title="a title" alt="ISIC.jpg" src="examples/Claire_Aless7_annotated.png"  width="500">